Cagecellag/Remove-MDM/Guide.md

 ## Important Notes
 All data will be erased.
 Export your files and photos to cloud storage or another device before proceeding.
-Re-enrollment is possible.
-This method does not prevent the school from regaining control if the iPad reconnects to their system.
+Re-enrollment is possible. <span style='color: red;'>This method does not prevent the school from regaining control if the iPad reconnects to their system.</span>
 Compatibility: This guide is designed for older Jamf MDM systems on Windows PCs.
 Success with newer systems or macOS is not guaranteed.
 Required App: You will need iBackupBot.
 Uninstall it after use to avoid potential issues.